-NYC Health + Hospitals/McKinney turns out to be one of a list of 40 nursing homes in Brooklyn, New York.
-This city has far more options than most cities in the nation.
-This is an A rated facility, which is one of the best grades we offer.
-In fact, we were so impressed with this facility that we rated it substantially ahead of the vast majority of the nursing homes in Brooklyn.
-Headlining this facility's remarkable report card is its inspection reports, which we will address in the next section.
+NYC Health + Hospitals/McKinney is one of 16 options in Brooklyn, New York.
+This proved to be an A rated facility, which is one of the best grades we offer.
+In fact, we were so impressed with this nursing home that we rated it substantially ahead of the overwhelming majority of the facilities in Brooklyn.
+Headlining this nursing home's remarkable report card is its inspection reports, which is addressed in the next paragraph.

 NYC Health + Hospitals/McKinney